josheinhorn/weird-science/README.md

    ...
 ```

-Note that the base implementation of handles Exceptions and tracking State, so implementers do not need to worry about the internal details.
+The base implementation of `Experiment` handles Exceptions and tracking state, so implementers do not need to worry about the internal details.

 ## The Steps
 As you can see from the earlier example, there are a number of optional steps that users can define when using the out-of-the-box functionality.